mdfleury/build-watcher/README.md

 }
 ```

-Sample 2: Watch for builds
+Sample 2: Watch for builds (runs continuously, alerting of changes)

 ```
 #!go